acmoles/portfolio/portfolio/projects/ecosia.md

 </p>

 <p>
-Even as we grew, there remained a need to be hands-on and responsive.
+Even as we grew, there remained the need to be hands-on and responsive.
 I designed and coded doodles marking significant milestones: <Content-ModalLink label="50 million trees">
 <template v-slot:modal>

 <Content-FreeSection padding="is-small">